derfloh205/coding_assistant/README.md

 Does the following:
 > git add --all
-> git commit -a -m -commitname-
+> git commit -a -m "-commitname-"
 > git push --all

+It supports long commitmessage with more than one single word